serrasencar/BerryBurst/README.md

 # 🍓 Berry Burst

 **Berry Burst** is a lightweight arcade-style game developed as a personal introduction to 2D game development using the Godot Engine.
 This project served as my first hands-on exploration of core gameplay mechanics, animation, UI design, and sound integration in a 2D environment.
-Built over the course of 2.5 days, it reflects foundational design principles and rapid prototyping practices.

 ▶️ **Play on Itch.io:** [https://sierropal.itch.io/berry-burst](https://sierropal.itch.io/berry-burst)